VINAYAK-N-MAGAJIKONDI/life/README.md

 Special thanks to the following resources and contributors:

-- Icons8 for providing icons used in the app.
+- The Net Ninja YouTube channel for their insightful tutorials and guidance on Flutter development.
-- Marine Biologists for their expertise and contribution to the marine species database.
+- Firebase for providing backend services such as authentication, data storage, and cloud functions, which have been instrumental in the development of the Marine Marvel Android app.
 - Flutter and Firebase communities for their support and resources.